Menu

 English

-To begin the year we will be studying a fiction unit called animal adventure stories, which will be linked to our focus this half term on the book 'Wind in the Willows by Kenneth Grahame.
+This term we will be studying a fiction unit called traditional tales with a twist, which will be linked to our focus this half term on the book 'Prince Cinders' by Babette Cole.
 We will focus our exploration of stories through the ‘Talk for Writing’ strategy of imitate, innovate and invent.
 As well as this, we will be focusing on the skills needed to invent their own piece of writing and look at writing through other subject areas.

 Whole class reading will continue to take place every day, through which we encourage children to focus on new vocabulary in the text and the comprehension of the text.